The six challenge focus areas for NASA iTech's 2018 Cycle I were:

 Medical Breakthrough: New approaches that will revolutionize human health and healthcare

 Examples include, but are not limited to, lab analysis technologies, flexible ultrasound technologies, in-situ production capabilities for medicine or food, and technologies that can extend the life of medicine and/or food.
-We are evaluating your best ideas right now.
+The best ideas rose to the top.

 X-Factor: Innovations so compelling NASA should know about them

 You have something–you know you do–something so cool something so revolutionary that we didn't even know to ask for it, "but NASA has got to know!”
-If that was your response to our Cycle 3 Challenge but your innovation didn't fit with another Cycle 3 category, this is your category.
+If that was your response to the announcement of our 2018 Cycle I Focus Areas but your innovation didn't fit with another category, this was your category.